heptarch/heptarch.github.io/about.md

 		   bio: 'Below is a randomized playlist of some of my favourite equations.
 Enjoy the nerdiness!', },
            {
 		   bio: 'A <i>heptarch</i> was one of seven Anglo-Saxon kings during the early middle ages.
-And a cool name!', },
+Also, prog metal vibes.', },
            {
            bio: 'Making wonder cool again, one stupid question at a time.',